Table of Contents[Hide][Show]

 6. Sedona, Arizona

-If you’re looking for a Southwest honeymoon destination, Sedona is the perfect honeymoon destination.
-An easy 116 miles from Phoenix’s Sky Harbor Airport, the jaw-dropping red rock formations offer striking scenery and a peaceful, serene vibe.
+If you’re looking for a Southwest honeymoon destination, the jaw-dropping reof d rock formations Sedona offer striking scenery and a serene vibe.
 Sedona is also known as a center for spiritual healing.
 The Sedona vortex, a unique geological and spiritual phenomenon said to predominantly occur in and around Sedona, is believed to be the reason for this.
 A vortex, a swirling center of energy that can produce a range of physical, emotional, and spiritual effects, is thought by many to be the reason behind the appeal of this destination.

 Sedona also has some of the best golf courses in the Southwest.
 The best time to visit is between March and May when the weather is warm but not too hot.
 You’ll also enjoy great weather in the fall.